 Mobile apps need to communicate with remote servers in order to function, and most use HTTPS to do so securely.
 Problems arise however when apps fail to use standard authentication methods properly.
 Some, for example, don’t reliably check the certificate that proves a server is what it says it is.
 Others fail to properly verify their server’s hostname.

 To be secure, mobile apps have to validate the hostname, ensure the certificate matches the server’s hostname, and ensure the certificate is trusted by a valid root authority.

-Who is at risk with a man in the middle attack?
+Who is at risk with such attacks?